EAS Airlines Flight 4226: Other findings

 The investigation also revealed problems regarding the operation of EAS Airlines, particularly on the maintenance culture and the oversight system of Nigeria's aviation industry at the time.
 The review regarding such issue was conducted with assistance from ICAO and members of United Kingdom's Baines-Simmons.
 The review discovered that the two certifying engineers who worked on the involved aircraft had been working without adequate breaks.
 There was no indication that the CVR and the FDR had been inspected on a daily basis and some maintenance data were left uncompleted.
 EAS Airlines also imposed the practice of maintaining their fleet by cannibalizing one unairworthy aircraft.

 Despite the findings, investigators stated that there was no evidence that maintenance error had played a role in the crash.
-However, according to investigators, the findings related to inadequate logbook entries were not uncommon in Nigeria as it used to be the norm for most airliners in the country at the time.
-The investigation stated that the ruling aviation authority body of Nigeria, NCAA, had not paid enough attention to the country's aviation industry.
-During an audit on the body, it was revealed that the NCAA had a ramp inspection plan, but it was lacking in details that would have covered every aspects of airworthiness.
+However, according to investigators, incomplete entries related to maintenance in the aircraft's logbook were not an uncommon occurrence.
+The ruling aviation authority body of Nigeria, NCAA, had not paid enough attention to the country's aviation industry.
+It was revealed that the NCAA had a ramp inspection plan, but it lacked detailed scrutiny to determine aircraft airworthiness.

 Conclusion

-The final report attributed the crash to the crew's inability to safely execute the take-off phase within the available runway length.
-The breakdown of coordination between each flight crew members caused the aircraft to be unable to gain altitude quickly and safely, ultimately caused the aircraft to crash.

-The AIPB issued 8 recommendations as a result of the accident, including improvements related to supervision, stricter penalties for malpractices, and improvements related to aircraft flight recorders, in which the NCAA should not register an aircraft under Nigerian registration if an aircraft have not been fitted with a digital flight recorder.
-The NCAA was also asked to immediately conduct an audit to every BAC One-Eleven in Nigeria to ensure that only operators who have the required spare parts that are allowed to conduct operation within Nigeria, in response to EAS Airlines' cannibalized aircraft practice.
+The final report published by the AIPB attributed the crash to pilot error, primarily due to the crew failing to get the aircraft airborne due to a breakdown in communication and cockpit resource management and once airborne, thinking of ways to solve the problem.
+As a result of the accident, the AIPB recommended improvements related to supervision, stricter penalties for malpractices, as well as improvements related to aircraft flight recorders, in which the NCAA should not register an aircraft under Nigerian registration if an aircraft has not been fitted with a digital flight recorder.
+The NCAA also made sure that only operators who have the required spare parts are allowed to perform aircraft operations, primarily due to EAS Airlines' lax aircraft operating practices.